sweet-tooth-clojure/todo-example/README.md

-# Sweet Tooth Todo List Example
+# Sweet Tooth To-Do List Example

 Get a _taste_ of what it's like to work with Sweet Tooth, a single-page app framework for Clojure!
-In this README, I'll guide you through many of its features by taking you on a depth-first walk through a single action: creating a new todo list in a simple todo list app.
+In this README, I'll guide you through many of its features by taking you on a depth-first walk through a single action: creating a new to-do list in a simple to-do list app.

 ## Preamble